Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 - ***clustering-based methods***: involves calculation of the similarity/dissimilarity between samples, resulting in organization of these samples into *'clusters'* defined by their relatedness to one-another

-We will explore an example of each approach below, using *principal components analysis (PCA)* and an example of dimensionality reduction, and *unsupervised hierachical clustering* as an example of a clustering-based method.
+We will explore an example of each approach below, using *principal components analysis (PCA)* as an example of dimensionality reduction, and *unsupervised hierachical clustering* as an example of a clustering-based method.

 #### Principal components analysis (PCA)